Lead Climbing 2 days

 Lead climbing using cams, nuts, and tri-cams.
 Protection placement skill is a pre-requisite for this course.
 We recommend the Anchor Building class or equivalent to set yourself up for success in this class.
 Learn lead belaying techniques, as well as how to belay from above using a variety of belay devices.
 Learn multi-pitch skills such as how to transition from climb to rappel and how to keep your rope organized.

-You will lead real trad climbs while your instructor ascends an extra rope and critiques your placements as you climb.
+You will lead climb while being belayed on toprope.
+Your guide will climb along side you on a different rope and provide detailed coaching as you climb.
 This will give you the realism of the lead rope as well as the safety of the toprope.

 Learn the correct use of quickdraws.
 Backclipping and gate orientation problems will be discussed.
 Your instructor will explain when to use a sport draw, an alpine draw, or no draw at all.
 You will learn when to extend your alpine draws to minimize rope drag.